wilandrade/FolderCreationScript/README.md

 Bash script to easily generate AngularJS app module files and directories.

 ## Usage
-To use the script, include it in the root directory of your project.
+To use the script, include it in a directory of your project.
 Run the script passing it a directory where your modules will be created and the name of all modules that you want to create.

 ```